NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Multi-Level KD Framework for NEFT-Compact

 \subsection{Framework Architecture and Design Rationale}

-The proposed KD framework employs a pre-trained NEFT model as the teacher network and constructs NEFT-Compact as the student network with reduced architectural complexity.
-Specifically, NEFT-Compact features decreased MLP projection dimensions and token dimensions compared to the teacher network, achieving computational efficiency while maintaining the fundamental Transformer structure for effective knowledge transfer.

-As illustrated in \Cref{fig:KD}, the distillation process keeps the teacher parameters frozen and extracts supervisory signals from three hierarchical levels: final reconstruction outputs, intermediate attention distributions, and codeword representations at the encoder output.
-Here, the encoder output—located at the network’s bottleneck and representing the compressed CSI—is referred to as the codeword.
-This multi-level strategy leverages the structural properties of Transformer-based autoencoders tailored for CSI feedback.

-The framework design is guided by three key considerations in CSI reconstruction: \begin{enumerate} \item Unlike classification tasks where soft labels convey distributional knowledge, CSI feedback is a regression problem in which direct output alignment can outperform conventional soft-label techniques. \item The structured dependencies captured by the MSA mechanism provide natural supervision for learning spatial correlations within CSI matrices. \item Since the codeword encapsulates the compressed channel information and directly determines reconstruction fidelity, explicitly aligning these representations can significantly improve knowledge transfer. \end{enumerate}
+The design of our multi-level KD framework is guided by three properties specific to the CSI feedback task: \begin{enumerate} \item CSI reconstruction is a regression task, where direct output alignment serves as a more suitable supervisory signal than the soft-label imitation used in classification. \item The spatial dependencies encoded by the MSA mechanism provide structured guidance for learning correlation-aware representations. \item Since the codeword directly encodes the compressed channel information, aligning this latent representation is crucial for downstream reconstruction accuracy. \end{enumerate}

+Accordingly, as illustrated in \Cref{fig:KD}, we extract three forms of supervision from the frozen teacher network: the final reconstruction output, the intermediate attention maps, and the bottleneck codeword.
+The final output provides the regression-specific ``dark knowledge,'' with the teacher's predictions serving as high-quality targets.
+The attention maps distill the teacher's internal representation of spatial correlations, enabling structural knowledge transfer.
+Lastly, the codeword provides a compact latent supervision signal, ensuring the student preserves essential information in the compressed domain.
+This multi-level strategy leverages supervision across the entire teacher network.

+A pre-trained NEFT model serves as the frozen teacher throughout the distillation.
+The student network, NEFT-Compact, is constructed as a width-reduced and structurally aligned counterpart to the teacher, enabling direct feature-level supervision.
+Both networks share an identical number of ViT blocks and attention heads, ensuring full architectural compatibility for layer-to-layer knowledge transfer.
+Model complexity is reduced exclusively by scaling down the token embedding dimension $d$, preserving depth and block topology.

+As shown in \Cref{fig:KD}, the teacher follows the asymmetric configuration described in Section~\ref{s3}, with its encoder operating at a lower embedding dimension than its decoder.
+To highlight width difference, the figure presents tokens in their flattened form $N_{tokens} \times d_{teacher}$, where $N_{tokens} = H \times W$, equivalent to the $C \times H \times W$ tensor view in ~\Cref{s3}.
+The student network employs a reduced token width in both its encoder and decoder ($d_{student_{enc}} < d_{teacher_{enc}}$, $d_{student_{dec}} < d_{teacher_{dec}}$), resulting in thinner token sequences in all ViT blocks.
+This width reduction directly lowers the computational complexity, which is most significant in the MLP submodules due to their quadratic dependency on the token dimension.